Welcome to Saddlebag Dispatches, the Award-Winning Home of Great Western Fiction.

 If you like stories of the West, you’ve come to the right place.
 But we don’t just tell stories of the Old West.
 If a tale takes place west of Mississippi and has the spirit of the Old West in it—even if it involves pickups and highways instead of horses and dusty trails—this is where it belongs.
 In addition to fiction, we publish the best nonfiction about the West as well as poetry, interviews and…well, pretty much anything to do with the West.
 Are you getting the idea we like things western?
-Watch for our next Autumn/Winter issue, coming in mid-December, 2018!
+Watch for our Summer 2021 issue, coming your way Independence Day, 2021!

-Welcome to our Spring/Summer 2018 issue!
+Check out our Winter 2020 issue!
 Click on the cover to get started.